SafeRoboticsLab/ECE346/ROS_Core/src/Labs/FinalProject/README.md

 **Make sure to leave enough time to complete Task 2.
 Unlike Task 1, we have intentionally left the intended approach open-ended.**

-**For example, you could build upon ILQR (use obstacle distances to choose when to override a user) or train an aversarial machine learning approach.**
+**For example, you could build upon ILQR (use obstacle distances or some cost threshold to choose when to override a user) or train an aversarial machine learning approach.**

 ### Keyboard Subscriber and Publisher